functionland/docs/docs/RFCs/private-network.md

 Using VPN for creating the private network.

 Disadvantage:
 - It adds another point of failure to the system.
 - It is also not that decentralized.

 ## Risks
 ### Work prioritization
 ### Anything that impacts the value of RFC
-### what could impact delivery of this RFC?
+### What could impact delivery of this RFC?
-## dependencies
+## Dependencies
 ## Impact